 A broad survey of the basic doctrines found in the Scriptures, presented in a systematic and theological manner.
-Twelve major areas will be reviewed that include an introduction to theological terms and definitions, Prerequisites: TH-310 and RS-210.
-Semester-long.
+Twelve major areas will be reviewed that include an introduction to theological terms and definitions.
 (Required for BSC students only or may be taken as a TH- elective for others.)
+Prerequisites: TH-310 and RS-210.
+Semester Long Course/Only offered in Fall or Spring